-More and more British actors are wanting a piece America
+More and more British actors are wanting a piece of America

 As the L.A. showbiz industry gears up for another pilot season and simultaneous awards season, a dolly-mixture of Brits either on the brink of stardom, or frustrated by stagnant careers equally gear up to fly southwest for winter, planning to create celluloid legacies and conquer the New World.